 - It is often thicker to work on.

 Pre-Felted Material (Store Bought Needle)

-Store bought pre-felt is half made felt that is designed to work on further.
+Store-bought pre-felt is a half-made felt that is designed to continue to work on further.
 It is usually made by machine needle felting.
 Pre-felt is good for using ON felting rather than felting on it.

 - It is good for shapes on felting.